TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite: Proofs

 We also consider the cases where $n$ is odd or even separately.

 When $n$ is odd, we use the same interference channel message setting and consider DoF tuple $(1/2, 1/2, \ldots, 1/2)$.
 As CDMA can be applied to time-varying channels, the DoF tuple is still achievable, regardless of channel coherence time.
-However, orthogonal access can not schedule more than $(n-1)/2$ messages over one time slot, and is therefore unable to achieve this DoF tuple.
+However, TDMA can not schedule more than $(n-1)/2$ messages over one time slot, and is therefore unable to achieve this DoF tuple.

 When $n$ is even, we still consider the all-unicast message setting.
 In this case, the DoF tuple $(1/3, 1/3, \ldots, 1/3)$ does not work as the interference alignment scheme used to achieve this tuple requires the channels to be constant for 3 symbol periods \cite{Jafar_TIM}.
 Instead, we consider the sum-DoF value.
-As shown in Section \ref{sec:proof}, orthogonal access can not achieve more than $n/2$ sum-DoF.
+As shown in Section \ref{sec:proof}, TDMA can not achieve more than $n/2$ sum-DoF.
 However, the scheme in \cite{CBIA} can achieve $(n+1)/2$ sum-DoF, regardless of channel coherence time.
 See Fig. 9 in \cite{CBIA} for a pictorial illustration for $n=4$ case.
-Thus, orthogonal access is again sub-optimal, regardless of channel coherence time.
+Thus, TDMA is again sub-optimal, regardless of channel coherence time.
 This completes the necessity proof.

+Throughout this paper, we consider simple graphs, which are unweighted, containing no loops for a single vertex or multiple edges between two vertices.